Hypothyroidism And Hair Loss

 -

-Q. What is a madarosis ?
+Q. What is madarosis?

-- Madarosis is defined as the loss or absence of eyelashes (ciliary madarosis) or eyebrows (superciliary madarosis)
+- Madarosis is defined as the loss or absence of eyelashes (ciliary madarosis) or eyebrows (superciliary madarosis).

 -